 2. Is your budget ready for moving to another city?

 Even when you work with the most affordable movers out there, there are a number of other costs associated with moving.
-It can all add up: switching your utilities, buying a few odds and ends to make your new place feel like home, updating your insurance, license, etc. You should also examine the cost of living in your new city.
+It can all add up quickly: switching your utilities, updating your insurance, license, etc. You should examine the cost of living in your new city.
 Is it about on-par with your current home, or do you need to anticipate a change in the budget?

 So before you get caught mid-move with that sinking feeling, take a look at your bank accounts and budgets.
 Even if it means delaying your move by one month so you can save up a little bit extra, you’ll be glad that you did.